LuccaQuirino61/MicroPython-Raspberry-Pi-Pico-2-ADC-Conversion-Time-Test/README.md

 ## Results
 The average conversion time of the two ADCs was **16.54us** after 100 PWM cycle periods.
 Therefore, for a period of 20us of PWM, we achieved, with two ADCs, a satisfactory response time for a real-time control system.
+To use the microcontroller's 3 ADC channels in a real-time control system, it would be necessary to reduce the PWM frequency, because the conversion time of 3 simultaneous channels goes beyond the 20us period of the PWM cycle.
+But for 2 channels or less, the Raspberry Pi Pico 2, programmed in Micropython, can process in a satisfactory time for the system.

 ## Author
 Lucca Pereira Parenti Quirino, Electrical Engineering Student - INEP - UFSC